shift8nix/CentOS-scripts/README.md

 Replaces firewalld with iptables in CentOS7

-If you encounter "Failed to issue method call: Unit iptables.service failed to load: No such file or directory."
+If you encounter "Failed to issue method call: Unit iptables.service failed to load: No such file or directory." or “Failed to issue method call: Access denied”
 It's selinux enforcing